eruffaldi/wine_vcpp/README.md

 	VC/vcvarsall.bat

 3) mount this folder on c:\VC (e.g. symbolic link to .wine/drive_c/VC)

+##Patching

+api-ms-win-crt-string-l1-1-0.dll

+Under wine 1.8.x the function memcmpi_l is not implemented and PDB stuff of cl is not working.
+We need to replace it with a stub calling memcmpi.

+Go into patch and do make.
+It is configured to generate that DLL using one recent spec file from Wine, for x86.

 #Usage
 Note: Visual Studio 2015 comes with the following 6 variants: amd64,x86 -> amd64,x86,arm